 A snapshot from a video released on Twitter by Ansar Bayt al-Maqdis on August 28, 2014.

-In a video allegedly released by the Ansar Bayt al-Maqdis militant group in August, the group claimed responsibility for beheading four Egyptians, accusing them of providing intelligence to Israel.
+In a video allegedly released by the Sinai-based Ansar Bayt al-Maqdis last August, the group claimed responsibility for the beheading of the four civilians, accusing them of providing intelligence to Israel.

 Similar executions of civilians have been repeatedly occurring since then, gripping the lives of dozens of residents.

 Police sources said on Saturday that there are currently seven youths kidnapped by the militant group, also under the pretext of cooperating with security forces.

 Militants have stepped up attacks targeting security forces in Egypt, particularly in the Sinai Peninsula, since the army's ouster of Islamist President Mohamed Mursi in July 2013, which followed mass protests against his rule.